Warped Hypertime Representations for Long-term Autonomy of Mobile Robots: Experiments

 \section{Experiments}

 The purpose of the experimental evaluation is to assess the predictive capability of the proposed method and its utility for different robotic tasks.
 The performance of the method is evaluated in four different scenarios, which require predictions of variables of different dimensionalities.
 The data for these experiments were collected by robotic sensors in real world conditions over periods of several weeks.
-These scenarios correspond to our original motivational example from Section~\ref{sec:overview}, where we discussed how a long-term operating robot will benefit from the predictive capabilities of models that explicitly represent temporal behaviour of environment states with different dimensions.
+These scenarios relate to a real deployment of a mobile robot in human populated environment, see Section~\ref{sec:overview} and \cite{hawes2016strands}, where we discussed how a long-term operating robot will benefit from the predictive capabilities of models that explicitly represent temporal behaviour of environment states with different dimensions.
 To evaluate the efficiency of our method, we compare five different temporal models: \textit{Mean}, which predicts a value as an average of its past measurements, \textit{Hist\_n}, which divides each day into $n$ intervals and predicts the given variable as an average in a relevant time of a day, \textit{FreMEn\_m}, which extracts $m$ periodic components from the variable's history and uses these periodicities for prediction, \textit{HyT-EM\_k}, which uses the expectation-maximisation of $k$-component Gaussian Mixture Model over the hypertime space, and finally \textit{HyT-KN}, as described in Section~\ref{sec:discussion}.
-The experimental evaluation is performed by an automated system~\cite{evaluation}, which first optimises each method's parameters (number of intervals $n$, number of periodicities $m$, and number of clusters $k$) and then runs a series of pairwise t-tests to determine which methods perform statistically significantly better than other ones.
-To enable the reproducibility of the results, the evaluation system and the datasets are available online~\cite{fremen-www}.
+The experimental evaluation is performed by an automated system~\cite{evaluation}, which first optimises each method's parameters (number of intervals $n$, number of periodicities $m$, and number of clusters $k$) and then runs a series of pairwise t-tests to determine which methods perform statistically significantly better than other ones \reva{in terms of their prediction error}.
+The results of the statistical evaluations are shown on the right sides of the Figures~\ref{fig:binary}-\ref{fig:pedestrians}, where an arrow from A to B indicates that method A achieved statistically significantly \reva{less erroneous predictions} than method B. To enable the reproducibility of the results, the evaluation system, source codes and datasets are available online~\cite{fremen-www}.